Volunteer Board of Directors

 Tri Duc Nguyen - Director

-Emmanuela Shinta - Director
+Emmanuela Shinta - Cultural and Indigenous Partnerships Advisor

 Emmanuela Shinta is a Dayak leader, activist, environmentalist, filmmaker and writer with a reputation for leading and empowering indigenous youth.
 Her work has been recognized widely in the Asia Pacific through her YOUTH ACT CAMPAIGN, an indigenous youth movement for climate action as a response to forest fire and haze in 2015.
 In 2016, Emmanuela founded an organisation called Ranu Welum Foundation, through which she has trained hundreds of young indigenous people to use audio-visual media to speak about indigenous people’s rights.
 She has been speaking about Dayak people across international forums and bringing the stories from Kalimantan Island to a global audience through films and her book ME, MODERNISM AND MY INDIGENOUS ROOTS.
 Emmanuela is also the founder of the International Indigenous Film Festival series across South East Asia.
 In 2018, Emmanuela began a world storytelling tour themed around Indigenous Stories That Matter, which travelled through the United States, Australia, Europe and many Asian countries.

-Aurelius Yan - Director
+Aurelius Yan - Cultural and Indigenous Partnerships Advisor

 Aurelius Yan is a proud Mentawai elder from Siberut Island.
 In 1979, Aurelius began working as a teacher in the hinterland communities of Siberut.
 Within this role, Aurelius offered assistance in finding solutions for day-to-day issues, but as these were general problems relating to traditional culture, he found it difficult because he himself was not yet acquainted with his traditional Mentawai knowledge.
 In 1983, Aurelius was invited to guide a Dutch anthropologist on Siberut and through this, he himself became drawn to anthropology.
 Aurelius soon accompanied the anthropologist to the Netherlands and began studying anthropology at the Vrije Universiteit, in Amsterdam.
 In addition, he undertook studies in medical anthropology.
 Completing his study, Aurelius pursued multiple jobs in Amsterdam, including assisting Prof. Dr Reimar Schefold in interpreting Mentawaian transcriptions.
 Whilst relevant, Aurelius realised his purpose was, in fact, to do meaningful work for the people of the Mentawai Islands.
 In 2003, Aurelius was invited to coordinate healthcare projects for NGOs Kirekat and a Reimar Schefold Foundation funded by Cordaid, so Aurelius decided to move back to his homeland – Mentawai.
 For 7 years Aurelius coordinated expeditions through the rainforests of Siberut Island.
 The main objective was to combine modern healthcare with traditional Mentawai medical systems in remote areas.
 He coordinated doctors to visit several of these remote communities on a regular basis to provide medical examinations and essential medicine.
 Additionally, he provided consultation whilst coordinating various projects subsequent to tsunamis in Aceh and Sikakap; and made an unsuccessful attempt to be elected as Regent of the Mentawai Islands.
 Hence, in 2012 Aurelius took a step back and pursued a role managing a tourism resort in Bunaken island, North of Sulawesi.
 Missing Mentawai, Aurelius moved back home again after a year and built a traditional Mentawaian longhouse called a Uma on a beautiful bounty island, called: Karangmajat.
 After a few years, his daughter Sitta joined him and Umata Village was born.
 When Aurelius is not providing his support to Mentawai’s grassroot cultural-based education initiatives, he is sharing his expansive knowledge of the history, culture, traditions and ecology on Siberut with guests.